The famous seaplane PNG-1 and its flight from San Francisco to Kauai, Hawaii, was a disaster and a success!

 They gasped as a submarine broached 800 yards from the airplane/boat.
 (They were safe!)

 The mission had failed.
 However, the plane and the story of their survival made them famous.
 Their planes' tremendous mechanical attributes were proven.
 To this day, the tale is sometimes told in courses at different naval training institutions.
-Ric
+Written by Ric

 Comments